translate/translate/docs/development/testing.rst

 .. the ~ in this :func: reference suppresses all but the last component

-The builtin :func:`~pytest:_pytest.runner.importorskip` function can be used to skip a test module if a dependency cannot be imported:
+Use the builtin :func:`~pytest:_pytest.runner.importorskip` function to skip a test module if a dependency cannot be imported:

 .. code-block:: python